-The table at the end of these instructions shows the CHIP grant recipients funded between 2011-2021.
+The table in Appendix A shows the CHIP grant recipients funded between 2013-2023.
+Use this table to determine the applicant's score.
 Applicants that have not received CHIP funds in the last ten (10) years will receive three (3) points; those have not received CHIP funds in the last five (5) years will receive two (2) points; and those that have not received CHIP funds in the last three (3) years will receive one (1) point.
+For grantees that received awards in multiple years, use the most current award year score.